View Document Text

 global asset classes.
 Clients are advised that it remains their responsibility to promptly notify the firm of any

-change in their personal or financial situation or investment objectives, for the purposes of reviewing,
+change in their personal or financial situation or investment objectives, for the purpose of reviewing, evaluating,

 advisors such as their attorney, CPA, insurance agent) on various financial areas including tax planning,